jerith/Platform-Guild/code-review.rst

 touched a particular source file or area) also aligns strongly with our own anecdotal experiences.

-Inline with our goal to maximize the number of defects we find, we therefore recommend that changesets be reviewed by developers who have previously *worked* on a particular file.
+In line with our goal to maximize the number of defects we find, we therefore recommend that changesets be reviewed by developers who have previously *worked* on a particular file.